danielorihuela/hybrid-botnet/README.md

 ## Set up the Demo

-To execute the demo, you will need to set up a seed machine from where the victims will download the code to execute the P2P server and client side logic.
+To execute the demo, you will need to set up a seed machine from where the victims will download the code to execute the hybrid server and client side logic.
 Some files will need to be created: the rootkit.ko to load a Loadable Kernel Module to the Linux kernel and a txt file that will infect the victim on the event that it is opened.

 At this point, clone the repository and enter to the main folder if you have not already.
-You should find yourself in `.../p2p-botnet/`.
+You should find yourself in `.../hybrid-botnet/`.

 ### Set up the seed machine